dante4rt/lava-auto-commit/README.md

 ## Usage

-### Configuration
+### Get Started

-Before running the workflow, make sure to configure the following parameters:
+To use this workflow, follow these steps:

+1. **Use this template**: Click on the "Use this template" button on the GitHub repository page to create a new repository based on this template.

+2. **Name your repository**: Give your new repository a name of your choice.

+3. **Configure workflow**: After creating the repository, navigate to the Actions tab and click on "Set up a workflow yourself".
+Copy and paste the content of the `main.yml` file from this repository into the editor.

-1. **User Email and Name**: Update the `GIT_USER_EMAIL` and `GIT_USER_NAME` environment variables in the workflow file (`main.yml`) to reflect your GitHub account details.
+4. **Set user email and name**: Update the `GIT_USER_EMAIL` and `GIT_USER_NAME` environment variables in the workflow file (`main.yml`) to reflect your GitHub account details.

-2. **RPC URLs**: Update the RPC URLs in each script file (`ethereum.sh`, `near.sh`, `starknet.sh`, and `axelar.sh`) with the corresponding URLs of your blockchain networks.
+5. **Update RPC URLs**: Update the RPC URLs in each script file (`ethereum.sh`, `near.sh`, `starknet.sh`, and `axelar.sh`) with the corresponding URLs of your blockchain networks.

-### Execution

-The workflow is triggered automatically on a schedule (every 15-20 minutes) and can also be manually triggered from the GitHub UI.
+6. **Run the workflow**: The workflow is triggered automatically on a schedule (every 15-20 minutes) and can also be manually triggered from the GitHub UI.

-1. **Automatic Trigger**: The workflow is automatically triggered based on the schedule defined in the workflow file (`main.yml`).
-It fetches data from each blockchain network and commits the changes to the repository.
+### Manual Trigger

-2. **Manual Trigger**: You can manually trigger the workflow from the GitHub UI by selecting the "Run workflow" option.
+You can manually trigger the workflow from the GitHub UI by selecting the "Run workflow" option.

-### Files
+## Files

 - **ethereum.sh**: Script to fetch data from the Ethereum network.
 - **near.sh**: Script to fetch data from the NEAR network.
 - **starknet.sh**: Script to fetch data from the StarkNet network.
 - **axelar.sh**: Script to fetch data from the Axelar network.

-### Workflow
+## Workflow

 The workflow consists of multiple jobs, each corresponding to a different blockchain network.
 The jobs are executed sequentially, with each job depending on the completion of the previous job.